chaneldonahoe/chanel-portfolio-website-v2/README.md

 - replace github with proper github in the social media section (github, linked in links)
 - fix navbar change skills to experience and link correctly
 - Change mobile icon to linked in image in footer
+- linkedin and email links open new tab, not reload current tab

 // stretch
+- make site more secure
 - add authentication to contact form
   - make sure the email is an actual email
   - add max length in the contact form
+- add tokens as secrets